Aircraft maintenance engineer (Canada): S

 Aircraft structures, including all airframe structures.

-Note: Holders of BOTH M1 and M2 licence also have some privileges of both the "E" and "S" licences.
+Note: Holders of BOTH M1 and M2 licence also have the privileges of both the "E" and "S" licences.
 Some systems (AFCS, HUD, etc.) require specialized training and the licence holder must be current and familiar with the system being signed for.

 Balloons

 Issuance

 Upon request of licence issuance, applicants shall include proof of age, training, knowledge, experience and skill as follows:

 Age

 Prior to licence issue, the applicant shall have attained the age of 21 years.
 As proof of age, the following documents are acceptable: